Accessible Web Pages

 For a quick list of some of the common elements of web pages and how to make them accessible, select one of the links below or at left.

 A note about the KU Content Management System: Drupal is the content management system we use at KU.
 The Drupal community is committed to creating accessible websites.
 That being said, if you use the content management system, it is still possible to create inaccessible content so it is important you review WCAG 2.0 or at the very least, the links on this page to make sure you’re creating the most accessible site possible.
+For more information, visit the CMS ADA compliance page.

 If you have some time to devote to learning and want a more in-depth look at coding accessible web pages, consider this Introduction to Web Accessibility which is a free course provided by Google.